Start a Florida Corporation

 Step 1: Decide on a business name for your Florida corporation

 Choose what you’ll call your Florida corporation.
 Choosing the right name for your Florida corporation is more than just a creative exercise — it’s a crucial first step in the incorporation process.
-Before settling on a business name, you’ll want to check its availability within the state to ensure no other business is using it.
+Before settling on a business name, you’ll want to check its availability within the state to ensure no other business is using it (check out the business name checker definition).
 Florida has specific naming rules for corporations, so familiarize yourself with those to avoid any hiccups.

 Additionally, it’s a good idea to check both federal registrations and state trademark databases to ensure your chosen name doesn’t infringe on any trademarks.
 Before you finalize an available, compliant business name, consider securing a matching domain name for your business website.
 This can help with branding and establishing an online presence for your corporation in Florida.